 - Oppression — This means the plaintiff has been subjected to cruel and unjust hardships that violate their rights.

 - The defendant intentionally misrepresented something and was deceitful.

 - Defendant hid the fact with the intention to rob the plaintiff of their property or legal rights or cause them injury.

 - Malice — Can mean two things:

 - Defendant’s conduct that causes injury to the plaintiff.

-- Defendant’s conscious despicable conduct that disregards the safety and rights of the plaintiff.
+- Defendant’s conscious despicable conduct disregards the safety and rights of the plaintiff.

-For the plaintiff to get a punitive damage award, a personal injury lawyer needs clear evidence that the defendant acted with one of these intentions.
+For the plaintiff to get a punitive damage award, a personal injury and accident lawyer need clear evidence that the defendant acted with one of these intentions.
 Clear evidence means that there’s a high possibility that the defendant acted fraudulently, intentionally, or willfully.

 Note: Most personal injury cases claim that the defendant’s actions were negligent.
 However, some cases may rise to willful or wanton when the defendant intentionally inflicts harm on the plaintiff.
 If a defendant is negligent, they may not understand their actions are a threat to others.
 But, if they are willful or wanton, they consciously disregard the risk their actions pose to others.